cdapio/cdap/cdap-docs/included-applications/source/etl/plugins/batchsources/stream.rst

   }

 This example reads from a stream named 'accesslogs'.
-With the 'duration' property set to '10m', the source will read ten minutes worth of data.
+With the 'duration' property set to '10m', the source will read ten minutes-worth of data.
 As the 'delay' property is set to '5m', the source will read data up to five minutes before the logical start time of the run.
 The 'end time' of the data will then be five minutes before that logical start time.
 Combining the duration and the delay, the 'start time' of the data will be 15 minutes